MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

     Install-Module -Name MSOnline -Verbose
     ```

-    >[!Note]
+    > [!NOTE]
-    >If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.
+    > If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.
-    >

-### Install the Exchange PowerShell module
+### Install the Exchange Online PowerShell V2 module

-Please follow the steps on [how to get the Exchange PowerShell installed with multi-factor authentication (MFA)](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell).
+Follow the steps in on [how to get the Exchange PowerShell installed with multi-factor authentication (MFA)](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell).
 You must have access to a tenant, so you can download the Exchange Online PowerShell module from the **Hybrid** tab in the Exchange admin center (EAC).

  Once you have configured the required settings, you can proceed with the investigation.